 By Abdulafeez Olaitan

-By the year 2050, data from the United Nations International Children’s Emergency Fund (UNICEF) confirm that one in three of the world’s children under the age of 18 will be African.
+By the year 2050, data from the United Nations International Children’s Emergency Fund (UNICEF) confirms that one in three of the world’s children under the age of 18 will be African.

 Taking into account that African children are expected to occupy such a prodigious sector in the circle graph of world children statistics, consequently, their welfare should be of relatively high importance.